El Tejano

 North Hollywood's Neighbourhood Dining Circuit

 The Tex-Mex category in Los Angeles more broadly has not received the same critical attention as the city's Oaxacan, Jalisco, or Mexico City-inflected restaurants, which tend to attract more editorial coverage.
 That gap creates a space where neighbourhood operators like El Tejano can function with lower visibility but higher regularity of local patronage.
-The comparison is not with Le Bernardin in New York City or Smyth in Chicago but with the dozens of Mexican-American restaurants across the Valley that serve a similar function for their immediate communities.
+The comparison is with the dozens of Mexican-American restaurants across the Valley that serve a similar function for their immediate communities.

 Broader California context matters here.
 Los Angeles sits at the intersection of multiple Mexican regional traditions, which means Tex-Mex occupies a somewhat different position than it does in Texas cities where it is the dominant form.
 In LA, it competes with a wider range of references, from street tacos to upscale Mexican tasting menus, and diners arrive with more varied points of comparison.
 A Tex-Mex restaurant in North Hollywood is therefore making an implicit argument about which tradition it belongs to and what standards it accepts as its own.